arabic-digital-humanities/root-extraction-validation-data/README.md

 # Dataset for evaluating root extraction

-This dataset contains data to evaluate the roots extracted by Arabic morphological analyzers.
+This dataset contains data to evaluate the roots extracted by Arabic stemmers and morphological analyzers.

-The dataset was created in the context of the Bridging the Gap project.
+The dataset was created in the context of the [Bridging the Gap project](https://www.esciencecenter.nl/project/bridging-the-gap).

 The `txt` directory contains the text files for which roots were extracted, and `gs` contains csv files with columns `word` and `root`, containing the words